yugabyte/yugabyte-db/docs/content/preview/yugabyte-cloud/cloud-secure-clusters/cloud-activity.md

 type: docs
 ---

-Audit your account activity using the **Activity** tab on the **Admin** page, which lists the source, activity, user, and time of the activity.
+Audit your account activity using the **Activity** tab on the **Security** page, which lists the source, activity, user, and time of the activity.

 Cluster activity is also displayed on the cluster [**Activity** tab](../../cloud-monitor/monitor-activity).